teamookla/ookla-open-data/tutorials/aggregate_by_county.md

-Analyzing download speeds in U.S. counties
+Analyzing download speeds in Kentucky counties
 ================

 In this tutorial I will talk about how to:

   - Download the Ookla open dataset
-  - Geocode the tiles to U.S. counties
+  - Geocode the tiles to Kentucky counties
   - Make a table of the top and bottom 20 counties by download speed
   - And map the counties